 Like most GPS receivers, this unit doesn't have a compass or any other navigation aid built inside.
 It relies solely on the signals from the satellites to calculate a position.
 Speed, direction of travel, and distance are all calculated from position information.
-Therefore, in order for the GlobalMap 4800 to determine direction of travel, you must be moving and the faster, the better.
+Therefore, in order for the GlobalMap 3500C to determine direction of travel, you must be moving and the faster, the better.
 This is not to say that it won't work at walking or trolling speeds - it will.
 There will simply be more "wandering" of the data shown on the display.

-GPS alone is plenty accurate for route navigation, but the U.S. Federal Aviation Administration has special aircraft navigation needs that go beyond basic GPS.
-So, the FAA has developed a program to boost GPS performance with its Wide Area Augmentation System, or WAAS.
-The FAA commissioned the system on July 11, 2003.
+GPS is plenty accurate for route navigation, but the U.S. Federal Aviation Administration has special needs for aircraft traffic control that go beyond basic GPS.
+The FAA has a plan under way to boost GPS performance even further with its Wide Area Augmentation System, or WAAS.
+This GPS add-on will include a time control element that will help airliners fly closer together while avoiding collisions.
+In addition to carefully spacing airplanes along travel corridors, WAAS will eventually make instrument landings and takeoffs more accurate as it replaces existing aviation navigation systems.